Blood is pumped by the heart around the body in tubes called blood vessels.

 There are three types of blood cells, the living parts of blood.
 Bloods cells are made in the bone marrow, which is found in the long bones in the body, like the leg bones.

-• Platelets help blood to clot, or form clumps.
-When you cut yourself, blood clots to help heal.
+Platelets help blood to clot, or form clumps.
+When you cut yourself, blood clots help to heal the wound.

 More information